perfectmak/pinata-sdk/README.md

 You can unpin using the `PinataApi::unpin()` function by passing in the CID hash of the already pinned content.

 ## Contribution Guide

 Feel free to contribute.
 Please ensure that an issue is exists that describes the feature or bugfix you are planning to contribute.

+Also, this README is generated using the [cargo-readme](https://github.com/livioribeiro/cargo-readme) crate from the `README.tpl` file, so update that file and run `cargo readme > README.md` to update the README's content.
+(This process can definitely be improved by running this step in a build script).

 ## License